mikatpt/dotfiles/README.md

 - nvm/nodeJS

 Currently, the script isn't 100% idempotent and is optimized for linux.
-If you're running on MacOS, you'll have to substitute most things with brew installs.
+If you're running on MacOS, no guarantees on perfection!

 ## Feature Highlights